yuda-notes/teaching-notes/exercises/exercise-flowchart.md

-# Flowchart
+# Flowchart - Exercise

-A flowchart is a tool used to design the logical sequence of a process.
-In everyday life, we often encounter situations that can be solved through systematic steps.
-Create a flowchart that can visualize a step-by-step solution to everyday problems.
+Create a flowchart based on your problems/case that you want to solve.
+You can use tools like **miro**, or even draw your own in paper using pencil.

-**Notes**: Use Miro or other similar tools to create this flowchart.
+**Notes**: After finished, you can present your flowchart in front of the class.